sw4796/makerton_esp32_aiagent/ARTICLE.md

 ## Ready for Part 2?

-Continue to [Part 2: From Hardware to Intelligence](ARTICLE_2.md), where we'll explore how to:
+Continue to [Part 2: From Hardware to Smartware : Node, OpenAI, Langchain](https://dev.to/fabrikapp/i-created-a-realtime-voice-assistant-for-my-esp-32-here-is-my-journey-part-2-node-openai-1og6), where we'll explore how to:

-- Build a robust Node.js server using TypeScript
+- Build our Websocket server using TypeScript and connect our ESP32
-- Integrate LangChain for natural language processing
+- Integrate LangChain ReAct agent
-- Connect OpenAI's powerful APIs
+- Connect OpenAI's Realtime APIs
 - Handle real-time audio streaming with WebSockets
-- Create an extensible tool system for your assistant

-We'll dive deep into the software architecture that brings intelligence to our ESP32 voice assistant!
+- Give to your assistant the total control of your computer (in our 3rd Episode)